zowe/docs-site/docs/user-guide/use-certificates.md

 - [Use PKCS12 certificates](#use-pkcs12-certificates)
 - [Use JCERACFKS certificates](#use-jceracfks-certificates)

-## Use PKCS12 certificates
+## Add PKCS12 certificates

-To use PKCS12 certificates, run the command `zwe start -c ./zowe.yaml` in the directory with the `zowe.yaml` file to start Zowe.
+To add PKCS12 certificates, run the command `zwe start -c ./zowe.yaml` in the directory with the `zowe.yaml` file to start Zowe.

 Details about the PKCS12 certificate used when Zowe is launched are specified in the `zowe.yaml` section `certificates`.
 This section contains information about the certificate name and the location of the certificate, together with the truststore location.

-The two most common scenarios for using a PKCS12 certificate are:
+The two most common scenarios for adding a PKCS12 certificate in your Zowe configuration are:

 * You have an existing certificate and wish to configure Zowe to use the certificate.
 * You do not have a certificate and wish to [generate a new certificate](./generate-certificates.md).